 The acknowledgment will be sent within a few business days upon receiving of a manuscript.

 All manuscripts submitted are subject to peer review.
-The manuscripts are evaluated by external reviewers (anonymous to authors) and refereed within three months (average time for review might vary from 2 months to 3 months).
+The manuscripts are evaluated by external reviewers (anonymous to authors) and refereed within three months (the average time for review might vary from 5 to 7 weeks).

 Authors should observe the following codes of conduct when they intend to submit/publish a paper:

-A minimum of two reviewers reviews all papers.
+A minimum of two reviewers review all papers.